-Rachel Cavanagh is an ecologist currently employed by the British Antarctic Survey in Cambridge and has over 15 years postgraduate experience in international programme management, science coordination and the provision of technical advice for policy.
-Much of her work involves focusing the wide-ranging views of diverse scientists and stakeholders into tractable goals and solutions to progress science and inform policy.
-Rachel advocates multidisciplinary approaches to address the challenges in achieving effective conservation and management of marine ecosystems.
+Rachel Cavanagh is a marine ecologist at the British Antarctic Survey in Cambridge, UK.
+She has a PhD. in population ecology from the University of Liverpool, UK, and over 15 years of postgraduate experience in ecological research, international programme coordination and the provision of technical advice for policy.
+Much of her work involves integrating the knowledge and views of diverse stakeholders to develop multidisciplinary approaches for the conservation and management of marine ecosystems.

-Rachel is the Executive Officer of the Integrating Climate and Ecosystem Dynamics in the Southern Ocean Programme (ICED), a regional programme of IMBeR (Integrated Marine Biosphere Research).
+Previously the Executive Officer of the International Union for Conservation of Nature (IUCN) Species Survival Commission’s Shark Specialist Group, Rachel is now the Executive Officer of the Integrating Climate and Ecosystem Dynamics in the Southern Ocean Programme (ICED), a regional programme of Integrated Marine Biosphere Research (IMBeR).
 Her current research is focused on understanding and managing the effects of change on Southern Ocean ecosystems and improving how science informs conservation and management decision-making.

 Lora Elderkin Fleming